trufflesuite/ganache/src/packages/version-check/README.md

 On install, VC defaults the `latestVersion` and `latestVersionLogged` to `0.0.0`.
 This will always be below the first-run of the latest install.

 VC is specced to fail silently.
-If a request fails, returns invalid semver or any combination of current/latest version is not valid semver it will quit without informing the user.
+If a request fails, returns invalid semver, or any combination of current/latest version is not valid semver it will quit without informing the user.
 It is self-healing if the API incorrectly reports a version and is later corrected it will inform the user of the latest, correct, version.

 VC's relies on the same `conf` package as truffle to manage the data persistence across environments (Linux, Mac, Windows).